CazYokoyama/Open-Glider-Network-Groundstation/README.md

 **I want to highlight that I am a non-professional programmer.**
 **This software is at alpha status.**

 The aim of this project is to create a simple base station for the OGN network.
 The SoftRF project was used as the base.
-Thanks to Linar Yusupov for this great work!
+Thanks to Linar Yusupov for this work!

+**Compared to the [ogn receiver software](http://download.glidernet.org/), this project is 100% open source!!**

 A TTGO T-Beam (SoftRF Prime Edition MkII) is used as hardware, which has Wifi, Bluetooth, U-Blox GPS and a LoraWan chip.